amirmohammadkz/starter-academic/content/publication/mtl/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Word  cloud  visualization  of  the  most  important  psycholinguistic  features  driving  personality  trait  prediction.'
+  caption: 'The structure of the proposed framework.'
   focal_point: ""
   preview_only: false